jlcarr/LeetCode/README.md

 - **Memory**: 16.7 MB
 - **Solution**: One pass to get both diagonals works, and checking if the square matrix is an odd size to remove the second use of the center element.

+### Problem 1574
+- **Name**: Shortest Subarray to be Removed to Make Array Sorted
+- **Runtime**: 23 ms
+- **Memory**: 30.13 MB
+- **Solution**: Start by finding the first and last adjacency order violations: this gives us a starting subarray to remove.
+Next we need to search for where in the left and right sides we can end an d start our arrays respectively so as to keep the sorted order.
+We can go down through the left array and tighten the right side while it meets the sorted criterion.

 ### Problem 1579
 - **Name**: Remove Max Number of Edges to Keep Graph Fully Traversable
 - **Runtime**: 1624 ms